iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 -   $A(s_0)$ represents the set of actions available in the root state $s_0$.
 -   $Q(s_0, a)$ represents the average reward from playing action $a$ in state $s_0$ based on simulations performed so far.

-As the number of iterations grows to infinity, the average reward estimates $Q(s_0, a)$ for each of the actions from the root state converge in probability to their minimax action values.
+As the number of iterations grows to infinity, the average reward estimates $Q(s_0, a)$ for each of the actions from the root state converge in probability to their minimax optimal values<d-cite key="kocsis2006bandit"></d-cite>.
 This iterative refinement allows the action $a_{final}$ chosen by MCTS to converge toward the optimal action $a^*$, improving its decision quality over time.

 ### The UCT Selection Policy